ucb-substrate/argon/README.md

 vim core/compiler/examples/argon_workspace/lib.ar
 ```

-Start the GUI by running `:Argon startGui`.
+Start the GUI by running `:Argon gui`.

 From within the GUI, type `:openCell test()` to open the `test` cell.
 You should now be able to edit layouts
 in both Neovim and the GUI.